Ttibsi/msc_cs_ai/CT7901_IntroToProgLanguages/assignment/speech.md

 Procedural languages are a type of imperative langauge made up of statements run in a sequence.
-Procedural code tends to be simpler to implement, perfect for prototyping, but doesn't often hold up to real world complexity.[10]
-Modularity comes from procedures - also called functions - that the paradigm gets it's name from.[11].
+Procedural code tends to be simpler to implement, perfect for prototyping, but doesn't often hold up to real world complexity.[12]
+Modularity comes from procedures - also called functions - that the paradigm gets it's name from.[13].
 This python code models this behaviour.

 ---

-Out of this grew object oriented programming, with its four pillars of Abstraction, Encapsulation, Inheritance, and Polymorphism[12] that allow for more powerful reuse of code and flexibility [13].
-While first proposed in the '60s, this paradigm started to gain popularity in the '80s with languages like C++, modelled on this slide.[14].
-Due to the nature of the products geltmSoft wants to produce, I believe you would benefit from utilising powerful reusable components developed in this manner.
+Out of this grew object oriented programming, with its four pillars of Abstraction, Encapsulation, Inheritance, and Polymorphism[14] that allow for more powerful reuse of code and flexibility [15].
+While first proposed in the '60s, this paradigm started to gain popularity in the '80s with languages like C++, modelled on this slide.[16].
+Due to the nature of the products geltmSoft wants to produce, I believe you would benefit from utilising powerful reusable components developed in this manner.[17]

 ---